Jean Armour: Biography

-Jean Armour Burns’s Literacy and Correspondence
+Jean Armour Burns’s literacy and correspondence

 Some reports state incorrectly that Jean Armour was illiterate.
-Burns commented on her reading his published works in addition to the Bible and it is known that she did suffer intermittent paralysis a few years before her death in 1834.
-James Armour was a man of some standing in the Mauchline community and it is highly unlikely that he would neglect the education of his children.
+Burns commented on her reading his published works in addition to the Bible, and it is known that she did suffer intermittent paralysis a few years before her death in 1834.
+James Armour was a man of some standing in the Mauchline community, and it is highly unlikely that he would have neglected the education of his children.

-Most of her surviving letters were however written by an amanuensis, such as when John Lewars wrote several letters to Burns’s closest friends after his death on Jean’s instructions, including the letter to Frances Dunlop in which it is revealed that Frances did finally relent and write to Burns just before he died.
+Most of Jean's surviving letters were however written by an amanuensis, such as when John Lewars wrote several letters to Burns’s closest friends after his death on Jean’s instructions, including the letter to Frances Dunlop in which it is revealed that Frances did finally relent and write to Burns just before he died.

 Strong evidence for her literacy is indicated through Burns mentioning that he had received correspondence from Jean and in particular he wrote to her in 1788, thanking her in loving terms for a letter written to him.
 A signature in the Session book of Mauchline Kirk does not resemble Burns’s handwriting style and is most probably Jean's.

 Elizabeth ‘Betty’ Burns received letters from Jean in February and July 1833, however although signed by Jean, they were written for her by an amanuensis.
 She is known to have used the services of the aforementioned John Lewars, as well as James McLure, James Thomson and possibly a close friend, John McDiarmid.